Ankit-Saxena-7/communication-in-films/README.md

-## Discovering Patterns in Film Dialogues
+## Gender Differences in Film Conversations

 A study on the quantitative and qualitative patterns in film dialogues across film genres, character gender, release year of the film, and so on.